 West Bengal Dear Bangalakshmi Torsha Lottery Results Declared at lotterysambadresult.in; How to Check

-The first prize winner will receive Rs 50 lakh, while those who win second prize will get Rs 9,000.
-The third, fourth and fifth prize winners will take home Rs 500, Rs 250 and Rs 120, respectively.
+Winner of the first prize will receive Rs 50 lakh, while the second prize winner will get Rs 9,000.
+The third, fourth and fifth prize winners of the Dear Bangalakshmi Teesta lottery are entitled to Rs 500, Rs 250 and Rs 120, respectively.

 - Trending Desk